rack/rack/README.md

 bytes will result in a `Rack::QueryParser::QueryLimitError` exception.
 If this enviroment variable is provided, it must be an integer, or `Rack::QueryParser` will raise an exception.
+If the value is negative, the bytesize limit is disabled.

 The default limit can be overridden on a per-`Rack::QueryParser` basis using the `bytesize_limit` keyword argument when creating the `Rack::QueryParser`.
+Passing `nil` for this keyword argument disables the bytesize limit.

 ### `RACK_QUERY_PARSER_PARAMS_LIMIT`